 The present invention relates generally to automotive HVAC systems for controlling the environment of an automobile passenger compartment.
-More particularly, the invention relates to an anti-fog control system for preventing the fogging of windows in a reversible HVAC system for automobiles.
+More particularly, the invention relates to a system for controlling the operating modes in an automotive HVAC system.

 This application is related to co-pending applications all filed on Nov.
-12, 1998 and titled Refrigerant Flow Management Center For Automobiles, Reversible Air Conditioning And Heat Pump HVAC System For Electric Vehicles, Controller For Reversible Air Conditioning And Heat Pump HVAC System For Electric Vehicles, Controller For Heating In Reversible Air Conditioning And Heat Pump HVAC System For Electric Vehicles, Air Handling Controller For Hvac System For Electric Vehicles, and System For Cooling Electric Vehicle Batteries.
+12, 1998 and titled Refrigerant Flow Management Center For Automobiles, Reversible Air Conditioning And Heat Pump HVAC System For Electric Vehicles, Anti-Fog Controller For Reversible Air Conditioning And Heat Pump HVAC System For Electric Vehicles, Controller For Heating In Reversible Air Conditioning And Heat Pump HVAC System For Electric Vehicles, Air Handling Controller For Hvac System For Electric Vehicles, and System For Cooling Electric Vehicle Batteries.
 Each of these applications is incorporated by reference into the present application.

-Automotive climate control systems have traditionally 25 been single loop designs in which the full volume of refrigerant flows through each component in the system.
-In operation refrigerant in the vapor phase is pressurized by a compressor or pump.
-The pressurized refrigerant flows through a condenser which is typically configured as a long ${30}$ serpentine coil.
-As refrigerant flows through the condenser, heat energy stored in the refrigerant is radiated to the external environment resulting in the refrigerant transitioning to a liquid phase.
-The liquefied refrigerant flows from the condenser to an expansion valve located prior to an evapo- 35 rator.
+been single loop designs in which the full volume of refrigerant flows through each component in the system.
+In an HVAC system, refrigerant in the vapor phase is pressurized by a compressor or pump.
+The pressurized refrigerant flows through a condenser which is typically configured as 30 system becomes less reliable due to the increased number of a long serpentine coil.
+As refrigerant flows through the condenser heat energy stored in the refrigerant is radiated to the external environment resulting in the refrigerant transitioning to a liquid phase.
+The liquefied refrigerant flows from the condenser to an expansion valve located prior to an 35 Heat Pump Hvac System For Electric Vehicles and filed on evaporator.
 As the liquid flows through the expansion valve it is converted from a high pressure, high temperature liquid to a low pressure, low temperature spray allowing it to absorb heat.
-The refrigerant flows through the evaporator absorbing heat from the air that is blown through the evaporator fins. ${40}$ When a sufficient amount of heat is absorbed the refrigerant transitions to the vapor phase.
-Any further heat that is absorbed raises the vaporized refrigerant into the superheated temperature range where the temperature of the refrigerant increases beyond the saturation temperature.
-The 45 superheated refrigerant flows from the outlet of the evaporator to the compressor where the cycle repeats.
+The refrigerant flows through the evaporator absorbing heat from the air that is blown through the 40 tems.
+When the HVAC system is in the air conditioning evaporator fins.
+When a sufficient amount of heat is absorbed the refrigerant transitions to the vapor phase.
+Any further heat that is absorbed pushes the vaporized refrigerant into the superheated temperature range where the temperature of the refrigerant increases beyond the saturation tem- 45 refrigerant flows into the input/output port it previously perature.
+The superheated refrigerant flows from the outlet of the evaporator to the compressor where the cycle repeats.
 Generally, the refrigerant flowing into the compressor should be in the vapor phase to maximize pumping efficiency.
-Increasing the volume of refrigerant that flows through the valve lengthens 50 the distance traversed by the liquid before it changes to the vapor phase, allowing the heat exchanger to operate at maximum efficiency.
+The operation of the refrigerant loop in conventional 50 In addition, the disclosed invention can further integrate the automotive HVAC systems is controlled by cycling the compressor on and off, and by varying the volume of refrigerant that is permitted to flow through the expansion valve.
+Increasing the volume of refrigerant that flows through the valve lengthens the distance traversed by the 55 liquid before it changes to the vapor phase, allowing the heat exchanger to operate at maximum efficiency.